dms-vep/Nipah_Malaysia_RBP_DMS/docs/cell_entry.md

 # Cell Entry

-To measure the effects of mutations on RBP-mediated cell entry, we performed 'functional selections' where the frequencies of barcodes were compared between Nipah RBP/F and VSV-G. Notebooks below contain information about each step.
+To measure the effects of mutations on RBP-mediated cell entry, we performed 'functional selections' where the frequencies of barcodes were compared between particles pseudotyped with either Nipah RBP/F or VSV-G. Notebooks below contain information about each step.

 ## Global Epistasis Fitting